Mike McGlone

 BirthdayAug 10, 1972

-BiographyMichael McGlone (born August 10, 1972, in White Plains, New York) is an American actor, singer, songwriter, and comedian.
-He is the film noiresque spokesman for GEICO insurance, posing rhetorical questions in the vein of Robert Stack or Rod Serling, which are then acted out in humorous fashion.
+BiographyMichael McGlone is an American actor, writer, singer/songwriter, comedian and filmmaker.
+He is best known for his roles in the Irish American Edward Burns films The Brothers McMullen and She's the One, as well as having portrayed the film noiresque spokesman for GEICO insurance, posing rhetorical questions in the vein of Robert Stack or Rod Serling, which are then acted out in humorous fashion.

 His writing credits include the novels CAL, And All the Roses Dying..., Dice, Hourigan's Song and THE SOFT DRIVE.
 He has recorded and produced four albums, Hero (1999) and To Be Down (2002), SPEED (2016) and The Center EP (2017), as well as various singles, including "The Other Side", "The Hammer" and "Thank you again...".